rtlee9/rtlee9.github.io/_posts/2018-03-13-serveit-keras-imagenet.md

 import requests
 from serveit.utils import make_serializable, get_bytes_to_image_callback

-# define a loader callback for the API to fetch the relevant data and a
+# define a loader callback for the API to fetch the relevant data and
-# preprocessor callback to convert to a format expected by the prediction function
+# preprocessor callbacks to map to a format expected by the model
 def loader():
     """Load image from URL, and preprocess for DenseNet.""" url = request.args.get('url')  # read image URL as a request URL param